-More information about how the QCAA manages risk is available in the Challenges section on page 6 and in Governance activities on page 21.
+More information about how the QCAA manages risk is available in the Challenges section on page 6 and in External scrutiny and governance activities on page 22.

 Delegations

 The QCAA reviewed and endorsed all financial, procurement and human resource management activities in accordance with its delegations.
 These were subject to the Financial Accountability Act 2009 and Financial and Performance Management Standard 2019.